 Anyone who has been in one of my classes will have heard me tell why I’m a tough customer when it comes to gadgets.
-So I decided to write my ultimate list of the pieces of equipment I can’t live without.
+So I decided to write my essential kitchen kit list of the pieces of equipment I can’t live without.

 How to use this list

 I’ve split the list into my absolute essentials, nice to have, baking kit and investments.
 Use this as an opportunity to have a good clear out of old, useless things.
 Donate them to charity or sell them on eBay.
 Read my post about how to organize your kitchen here.

 If you buy these bits of kit through the UK and US Amazon links below, the price you pay doesn’t change, but I get paid a small fee.
 This helps fund the time I spend blogging and recipe testing and keeps my class prices down.
 I will never ever recommend anything I don’t love, even if I’m offered a fortune!

 Just click on the red links (double tap if you’re on a phone or tablet) and you can add the item straight into your Amazon cart to buy later.

 If you’re debating a big purchase just let me know and I can help you find the product for what you need.

 These are the things I am tempted to put in my case when I travel.
 They are also the items my students find the most life-changing.